To raise awareness of the wildly harmful effects of SINGLE-USE PLASTICS

 P3 is committed to finding any and all ways to help end the scourge of plastic pollution in our community and beyond.
 We believe it will take a multi-pronged approach to dramatically change our habits, so we embrace the work of the many other great organizations working on various aspects of this waste/consumption problem and aim to coordinate all of our efforts to truly build a full-scale community response.
 Some specific actions and programs we're rolling out in this phase-one of the campaign:

-FOLLOWING IN WESTPORT'S TRADITION OF LEADERSHIP ON ENVIRONMENTAL ISSUES, "P3" AIMS TO SERVE OUR COMMITMENT TO NETZERO BY 2050, AND COMPLEMENT THE WORK OF THE MANY GREAT ENVIRONMENTAL ORGANIZATIONS IN TOWN, LIKE EARTHPLACE AND WAKEMAN TOWN FARM, BY FOCUSING SPECIFICALLY ON THE URGENT PROBLEM OF PLASTIC-POLLUTION.
-WESTPORT WAS THE FIRST TOWN EAST OF THE MISSIPPI RIVER TO BAN THE PLASTIC-BAG (AN EFFORT CO-LED BY P3's OWN LIZ MILWE) AND AS OF MAY 7, 2019 WE ARE PROUD THAT WESTPORT IS AGAIN A NATIONAL LEADER ON THIS IMPORTANT ENVIRONMENTAL SUBJECT JUST HAVING PASSED GROUND-BREAKING LEGISLATION BANNING MANY SINGLE-USE PLASTICS IN LOCAL RESTAURANTS AND BUSINESSES.
+FOLLOWING IN WESTPORT'S TRADITION OF LEADERSHIP ON ENVIRONMENTAL ISSUES, "P3" AIMS TO SERVE OUR COMMITMENT TO NETZERO BY 2050 BY COMPLEMENTING THE EFFORTS OF THE MANY GREAT ENVIRONMENTAL ORGANIZATIONS IN TOWN LIKE EARTHPLACE AND WAKEMAN TOWN FARM BY FOCUSING SPECIFICALLY ON THE URGENT PROBLEM OF PLASTIC-POLLUTION.
+ELEVEN YEARS AGO, WESTPORT WAS THE FIRST TOWN EAST OF THE MISSIPPI RIVER TO BAN THE PLASTIC-BAG (AN EFFORT CO-LED BY P3's OWN LIZ MILWE) AND AS OF MAY 7, 2019 WE ARE PROUD THAT WESTPORT IS AGAIN A NATIONAL LEADER ON THIS IMPORTANT ENVIRONMENTAL SUBJECT JUST HAVING PASSED GROUND-BREAKING LEGISLATION BANNING MANY SINGLE-USE PLASTICS IN LOCAL RESTAURANTS AND BUSINESSES.
 P3 WILL STRIVE TO KEEP WESTPORT AT THE FOREFRONT OF NATIONAL LEADERSHIP ON PLASTIC POLLUTION ACTIVISM AND ACTION!

 PLEASE CONSIDER HELPING P3 BY DONATING (see home page), VOLUNTEERING.... & REDUCING YOUR PLASTIC-WASTE!